Gear to Get You Started

 Essential Gear

 Having good kitchen tools is critical to making a good sourdough loaf.
 Below you'll find a list of essential items to get you started.
+All prices are in US dollars.

 Dutch Oven